-Deadwood, South Dakota’s legendary Wild West town, celebrates St. Patrick’s Day across multiple days with pub crawls, the Leprechaun Olympics, parades, and live music.
+Deadwood, South Dakota's legendary Wild West town, celebrates St. Patrick's Day across multiple days with pub crawls, the Leprechaun Olympics, parades, and live music.
 Open containers are allowed in special zones with an official cup.
-The Leprechaun Olympics feature events such as bean bag toss, ring toss, name that tune, beer pong, and more.
-Everyone turns in score sheets at the awards party and prizes such as bar tabs, free night stays, and gift certificates are available to win.
-Tap into your philanthropic side by going to the St. Panties (no, that’s not a typo!)
+Participate in the Leprechaun Olympics and win prizes!
+Everyone turns in score sheets at the awards party.
+Tap into your philanthropic side by going to the St. Panties (no, that's not a typo!)
 Day Fundraiser in Saloon #10 to benefit the American Cancer Society.
 The town of Deadwood reports well over 1,200 participants annually.

 St. Patrick’s Day weekend in Sioux Falls kicks off with the annual “Painting of the Shamrock.”
 The painting is followed by the parade.
 It is a “people’s parade,” meaning anyone can participate as long as they’re wearing a button.
 The buttons cost $3 and all proceeds are donated to the Special Olympics and other children’s charities in the Sioux Falls area.

-Watertown’s annual Peace Love Green St. Patrick’s Day Celebration features events such as the Shamrock Shuffle 5K Fun Run, Little Miss 3rock and Mr. Leprechaun Contest, and the St. Patrick’s Day Parade.
+Watertown's annual St. Patrick's Day Celebration features events such as the Shamrock Shuffle 5K Fun Run, Little Miss Shamrock and Mr. Leprechaun Contest, and the St. Patrick's Day Parade.
 Participants are encouraged to wear festive clothing, and the best dressed will win awards.
-Pre-registration cost is $25 or $30 the day of the event.
-Don’t forget to head over to Dempsey’s Pub, where drawings will be held for prizes including a fridge filled with Guinness and corned beef and a trip for two to Ireland.
+Don't forget to head over to Dempsey's Pub, where drawings will be held for prizes including a fridge filled with Guinness and corned beef and a trip for two to Ireland.

 The parade begins in the morning, following St. Patrick’s Day, and goes down Main Street.
 Don’t forget to wear your favorite green attire!
 Following the parade, a dinner is held in the evening with live music and authentic Irish cuisine.